MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/win32-xal.md

 Visual Studio Installer workloads page
 ![Visual Studio Installer workloads](../../images/xal/vsinstaller_workloads.JPG)

 ## Setup and sign-in

-The introductory [XAL article](xal.md#integrate-xal-into-visual-studio) already covers how to setup your Visual Studio 2017 project to develop with XAL so you will not need to take any additional steps.
-Once your environment is setup you will be able to implement the code described in the [XAL best practices article](xal-sign-in.md).
-Since Win32 is already a C++ environment you will not need to take further steps to implement XAL sign-in.
+[Xbox Live Authentication Library (XAL) overview](xal-overview.md#integrate-xal-into-visual-studio) covers how to setup your Visual Studio 2017 project to develop with XAL, so you will not need to take any additional steps.
+Once your environment is set up, you will be able to implement the code described in the [XAL best practices article](xal-sign-in.md).

+Since Win32 is already a C++ environment, you will not need to take further steps to implement XAL sign-in.